Updated: June 2023

-We get it.
-You’re busy plotting your return to travel with an elaborate jaunt to some fancy bucket list place.
-While that overwater villa/island life does sound amazing, we’d like to offer a different option — more of a classic approach: the Great American Road Trip.
+If you’ve bounced around ideas for your next big trip but have yet to decide on a plan, we’d like to recommend a classic option: the Great American Road Trip.
 There’s a reason that certain treks have been romanticized over the years.
 They connect the dots on the absolute best the U.S. has to offer: gorgeous landscapes, quirky roadside attractions, protected natural wonders — just for starters — and combine for the ideal way to see the country this year.
-Here are eight road trips that deliver on hype and are still relevant in 2022.
+Here are eight road trips that deliver on hype and are still relevant in 2023.

 Route 66 – 2,448 miles – Chicago, Ill. to Santa Monica, Calif.